guaNa228/firebase_vulnarability_scanner/README.md

 # Firebase vulnurability scanner

-Project is designed to parse JS bundles of the given websites and analyze them on subject of having firebase credentials, which could be used for further pentesting.
+Project is designed to parse JS bundles of the given websites and analyze them on subject of having forgotten credentials, as well as the knowlable http vulnarabilities, which could be used for further pentesting.

 Also it includes scraping module, which allows getting urls of some ai startups, which js bundles would be further scanned.

+## Project launch

+### Prerequsites

+- `GO >=1.23.4`: So, for the backend app to function you would need a golang installed on your system and all the go libraries used, which are listed in `go.mod` file.
+- `Postgre DB`: For the storage of scans.
+The schema can be recteated using DML statement in `db/create.sql`.

+### Launch

+First launch the Postgre, then run `go run .` in the root directory of the project.
+The should function 'from the box', as it is written with pure JS, and CORS headers are written as well.

 ## Project structure